dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 Lua notices that there is no ``method`` field in object.
 But object has a metatable assigned to it, and this has ``__index`` set, so Lua looks up ``Class.__index['method']`` and finds the method.

+Essentially this method enables the concept of a shared type object (i.e. Class in this example) that can hold any common fields.
+These fields can be methods or other ordinary values - and since the metatable is shared by all objects created by the new() method, we have a simple OO system!

+This feature can be extended to support inheritance as well, but personally I do not find this useful, and suggest you look up Lua documentation if you want to play with inheritance.
+My advice is to avoid trying complex object systems in Lua.
+The approach above is invaluable for user defined types created in C as these types can be used in more typesafe manner by using OO notation.